-You'll get more calories per can with fattier grain-free premium cat foods -- including the otherwise highly rated Wellness Chicken Formula (*Est. $1.50 for a 5.5-oz. can) and Evo Cat and Kitten Food (*Est. $1.40 for a 5.5-oz. can) -- or higher-carbohydrate foods like Natural Balance Indoor Cat Formula (*Est. $1.20 for a 6-oz. can), though Pierson's ingredient report on her website shows that even Natural Balance is much lower in carbs than Weruva.
+You'll get more calories per can with fattier grain-free premium cat foods -- including the otherwise highly rated Wellness Chicken Formula (*Est. $1.50 for a 5.5-oz. can) and Evo Cat and Kitten Food (Est. $1.35 for a 5.5-oz. can) -- or higher-carbohydrate foods like Natural Balance Indoor Cat Formula (Est. $1.20 for a 6-oz. can) , though Pierson's ingredient report on her website shows that even Natural Balance is much lower in carbs than Weruva.

-Excellent Lisa Pierson, a veterinarian, advocates feeding cats a raw diet, but she does list a few commercial canned cat foods that she considers high-quality.
-Unfortunately, she says she can't recommend Weruva because its foods contain too many carbs or are fish-based.
-She also notes that its high water content makes it expensive on a dollars per calorie basis.
+Lisa Pierson, a veterinarian, advocates feeding cats a raw diet, but she does list a few commercial canned cat foods that she considers high-quality.
+Weruva is included on the list.

-Very Good About.com cat guide Franny Syufy names Weruva Paw Lickin' Chicken to her list of the best canned cat foods.
+About.com cat guide Franny Syufy names Weruva Paw Lickin' Chicken to her list of the best canned cat foods.
 Her short write-up lists the ingredients and says cats that like juicy canned food (rather than paté) usually like it.
-(Note: ConsumerSearch is owned by About.com, but the two don't share an editorial affiliation.)

 Review: Top Canned Cat Food, Franny Syufy, Not Dated